 Ford F-150 Oil Leak Problems Driving Consumers To Call 1 800 LEMON LAW

 Pickup truck owners enjoy the exhilarating feeling of sitting up high on the road and coasting in a big body truck, like the Ford F-150.
 Having a truck that size with a roaring engine under the hood brings a lot of eyes and attention on the road.
 But, those F-150 consumers should keep a keen eye on and under their truck.
-At 1 800 LEMON LAW, we have received multiple calls from consumers complaining about Ford F-150 oil leak, particularly in the 2015 model.
+As lemon law attorneys, we have received multiple calls from consumers complaining about Ford F-150 oil leak, particularly in the 2015 model.

 According to a Repair Pal blog, the F-150 oil leak has been a reoccurring theme for these trucks since the 1990 models.
 Your Mechanic blog says the issue of the F-150 oil leak from the belly of the truck stems from a blown valve cover gasket.
 Or, the leak can be coming from the threads of the engine oil pressure sensor, according to Cars.com.